langfield/Cheat.lean/README.md

 ## Attributes

-> "Objects in Lean can bear attributes, which are tags that are associated to them, sometimes with additional data.
-You can assign an attribute foo to a object by preceding its declaration with the annotation attribute [foo] or, more concisely, @[foo]."
+> Objects in Lean can bear attributes, which are tags that are associated to them, sometimes with additional data.
+You can assign an attribute foo to a object by preceding its declaration with the annotation attribute [foo] or, more concisely, @[foo].

-- The Lean Reference Manual, Release 3.3.0, §5.4, p.
+\- The Lean Reference Manual, Release 3.3.0, §5.4, p.
 40

 * [`[simp]`]
 * [`[inline]`]